cr1pto-elodin/hackerman/Concepts/Frameworks.md

 Controls within cybersecurity can be grouped into three main categories:

 1. **Administrative/Managerial controls**: address the human component of cybersecurity.
-These controls include policies and procedures that define ow an organization manages data and clearly defines employee responsibilities, including how they will protect the organization.
+These controls include policies and procedures that define how an organization manages data and clearly defines employee responsibilities, including how they will protect the organization.
 2. **Technical controls**: consists in software based solutions such as firewalls, intrusion detection systems (IDS), antivirus (AV) products, encryption, etc.
 3. **Physical controls**: these are the ones that treat physical access and permission to be in a certain space or to access a certain physical asset, such as a mainframe, for example.
 These controls can be listed as CCTV systems or even cabinet locks.